opensource-latinamerica/openinframx/content/events/kcd-mexico2024/index.md

 images: ["/images/news/ccoss_kcd_2024.png"]
 ---

-Kubernetes Community Days in Guadalajara, Mexico
+Kubernetes Community Days in Guadalajara, Mexico 2024

 <!--more-->

 Hey LATAM Tech Enthusiasts! we have exciting news!
-Join Us for the first Kubernetes Community Days in Guadalajara, Mexico
+Join Us for the first Kubernetes Community Days in Guadalajara, Mexico.

 We're thrilled to announce the first-ever Kubernetes Community Days in Guadalajara, Mexico.
 It'll be a colocated event with the loved **Cumbre de Contribuidores de Open Source Software** [(CCOSS)](https://ccoss.org/)